Beanstalk

 Beanstalk is credit based and only fails if it can no longer attract creditors.
 A reasonable level of debt, strong credit history and competitive interest rate attract creditors.

-Beanstalk never defaults on debt (although in the event of Beanstalk no longer attracting creditors, the loan maturity date would become infinitely far in the futureβ€”see ).
+Beanstalk never defaults on debt (although in the event of Beanstalk no longer attracting creditors, the loan maturity date would become infinitely far in the futureβ€”see Disclosures).
 Beanstalk is willing to issue Pods every Season.

 Marginal Rate of Substitution